The Expert of Subtle Revisions: Publication history

 The novel was published in the United States by Crown Publishing Group on March 18, 2025.

 Reception

 The Expert of Subtle Revisions received positive reception upon release.
 Kirkus Reviews described the plot as "intricate" and noted the similarities between the novel's "Engelhardt Circle" and the real-life Vienna Circle.
 Publishers Weekly was similarly positive, praising Menger-Anderson's historical research and describing the novel as "an appealing intellectual mystery."
 The Los Angeles Times offered praise for the novel's characters and for Menger-Anderson's rendering of the historical political tensions described in the book.

 The Straits Times published a positive review praising the book's genre mix, while Historical Novels Review described the novel as "utterly engrossing."
 The Washington Post recommended the book as one of their "Noteworthy books for March" and the San Francisco Bay Times placed the book on their "Top of Your Stack" recommendations.
+The novel was selected as one of NPR's 2025 "Books We Love."